 Data control is via a parallel latched data control scheme.
 Data latches are edge-level sensitive.
 Data is latched in when the LATCH control input goes low.
 Data must be set up 200 ns before LATCH goes low and held 50 ns after LATCH goes high.
-While LATCH is low, the user should not change the data control inputs at B0, B1, B2, and B3.
-The data control inputs at B0, B1, B2, and B3 may only be changed when LATCH is high.
+While LATCH is low, the user should not change the data control inputs at B0, B1, and B2 may only be changed when LATCH is high.
 NSTAT supervision output is not controlled by the LATCH control input.